I’m a Data & Software Engineer with many hobbies.

 London

 I decided to leave the consulting world behind to focus on longer-term tech-for-good projects.
-I joined BridgeU and applied my cloud skills to building web scrapers and data pipelines in GCP to create a large catalogue of international universities and courses.
-I went on to migrate the company’s recommendation system infrastructure from GCP to AWS.
+I joined BridgeU and applied my cloud skills to build a large catalog of international univerisities and courses, helping students all over the world gain access to opportunities and recommendations based on their academic strengths and interests.

 2022 - 2023

 I later became the Data Tech Lead at BridgeU.
-My responsibilities grew into architectural design of the recommendation systems, APIs, and data warehouse on BigQuery.
-I also trained the small Data Team in coding best practices, cloud deployments, and API design.
+My responsibilities extended into architectural design of the recommendation systems, APIs, and data warehouse.
+I grew a small Data Team and trained data engineers on cloud deployments, coding best-practices, and API design.

 Section image